Towards Flexibility and Interpretability of Gaussian Process State-Space Model

-where $\bm{\omega}_{\bphi}(\cdot)$ and $\bm{\Sigma}_{\bphi}(\cdot)$ are the outputs of the inference network with inputs $\x_{t-1}$ and $\y_{1:T}$, and $\bphi$ denotes the network model parameters; Vector ${\m}_{0} \in \mathbb{R}^{d_x}$ and lower-triangular matrix $\mathbf{L}_{0} \in \mathbb{R}^{d_x \times d_x}$ are free variational parameters of $q(\x_0)$.
-Note that the Markovian structure of $q(\x_{0:T})$ is assumed here as a result of Proposition \ref{proposition:optimal_Markov_qx_maintext}, of which the proof can be found in Appx.~\ref{ELBO_1}. \begin{proposition} The optimal state distribution $q^*(\x_{0:T})$ for maximizing the ELBO in the MF case is Markov-structured. \end{proposition} \begin{remark} Unlike the work in \cite{mchutchon2015nonlinear, eleftheriadis2017identification} assuming that $q(\x_{0:T})$ is a joint Gaussian distribution with Markovian structure, the variational distribution $q(\x_{0:T})$ defined in Eq.~(\ref{eq:MF_qx}) can be non-Gaussian because of the flexibility of the inference network, making the variational distribution more flexible to closely match the possible multimodal posterior distribution of the latent states.
-It is also worth noting that unlike previous work in \cite{mattos2019stochastic} that considers a full factorization over $q(\x_{0:T})$, i.e., $q(\x_{0:T}) = \prod_{t=0}^T q(\x_t)$, in this paper, we analyze the structure of the optimal distribution $q^*(\x_{0:T})$, and maintain the optimal structure for the variational distribution $q(\x_{0:T})$. \end{remark}
+where $\Phi_{\bphi}(\cdot)$ and $\bm{\Sigma}_{\bphi}(\cdot)$ are the outputs of the inference network with inputs $\x_{t-1}$ and $\y_{1:T}$, and $\bphi$ denotes the network model parameters; vector ${\m}_{0} \in \mathbb{R}^{d_x}$ and lower-triangular matrix $\mathbf{L}_{0} \in \mathbb{R}^{d_x \times d_x}$ are free variational parameters of $q(\x_0)$.
+Note that the Markovian structure of $q(\x_{0:T})$ is assumed here as a result of Proposition \ref{proposition:optimal_Markov_qx_maintext}, of which the proof can be found in Section~\ref{ELBO_1}. \begin{proposition} The optimal state distribution $q^*(\x_{0:T})$ for maximizing the ELBO in the MF case has a Markovian structure. \end{proposition} \begin{remark} Unlike the works in \cite{mchutchon2015nonlinear, eleftheriadis2017identification} assuming that $q(\x_{0:T})$ is a joint Gaussian distribution with Markovian structure, the variational distribution $q(\x_{0:T})$ defined in Eq.~(\ref{eq:MF_qx}) can be non-Gaussian due to the newly introduced inference network, making the variational distribution more flexible to match multimodal posterior distribution of the latent states.
+It is also worth noting that unlike previous work in \cite{mattos2019stochastic} that considers a full factorization over $q(\x_{0:T})$, i.e., $q(\x_{0:T}) = \prod_{t=0}^T q(\x_t)$, in this paper, we analyze the structure of the optimal distribution, $q^*(\x_{0:T})$, and adopt the optimal structure for the variational distribution $q(\x_{0:T})$. \end{remark}

-Eventually, based on the model defined in Eq.~(\ref{eq:joint_dist}) and the variational distributions, we can obtain the corresponding ELBO, which is summarized in the following theorem. \begin{theorem}[Evidence lower bound] Under Assumption \ref{assumption:MF}, and the variational distributions in Eqs.~(\ref{eq:variation_di_tgp}, \ref{eq:qu_variational}, \ref{eq:MF_qx}), the ELBO of the TGPSSM defined in Eq.~(\ref{eq:joint_dist}) is given by
+Based on the model defined in Eq.~(\ref{eq:joint_dist}) and the corresponding variational distributions, we can ultimately obtain the ELBO, as summarized in the following theorem. \begin{theorem}[Evidence lower bound] Under Assumption \ref{assumption:MF}, and the variational distributions in Eqs.~(\ref{eq:variation_di_tgp}, \ref{eq:qu_variational}, \ref{eq:MF_qx}), the ELBO of the TGPSSM defined in Eq.~(\ref{eq:ELBO_general}) is given by